open-mmlab/mmpose/docs/tasks/2d_animal_keypoint.md

 ```

-The annotation files in 'annotation' folder contains 50 labeld animal species.
+The annotation files in 'annotation' folder contains 50 labeled animal species.
 There are total 10,015 labeled images with 13,028 instances in the AP-10K dataset.
 We randonly split them into train, val, and test set following the ratio of 7:1:2.

 ## Horse-10